David-ORiordan/Sorting-Algorithm-Benchmarker/README.md

 # Sorting-Algorithm-Benchmarker
-Application which benchmarks a number of sorting algorithms
+Application that benchmarks a number of sorting algorithms